 Delegated Investment Decisions and Private Benefits of Control

-This paper studies the capital budgeting process in a setting where a manager is privately informed about the profitability of an investment project and enjoys non-pecuniary benefits of control (empire benefits).
+This paper studies the capital budgeting process in a setting where a manager is privately informed about the profitability of an investment project and enjoys non-pecuniary benefits of control ("empire benefits").
 I characterize the optimal required rate of return and show that a delegation scheme with residual income-based compensation can replicate the benchmark performance achieved under centralization.
-The main result of the paper is that the optimal capital charge rate for computing residual income always exceeds the required rate of return as a result of empire benefits.
+The main result of the paper is that the optimal capital charge rate for computing residual income always exceeds the required rate of return as a consequence of empire benefits.
 This highlights the necessity for future empirical studies on capital budgeting to distinguish between alternative forms of hurdle rates.
 Contrary to conventional wisdom, I further show that if compensation contracts are derived endogenously, then the shareholders will ultimately benefit from the manager's empire benefits even under asymmetric information.

 Suggested Citation: Suggested Citation